lostjared/libmx2/cmd/README.md

 # Issues:

-In the embdded termianal,  commands run single threaded inthe foreground thread, I need to make them run in a background thread so the foreground thread doesn't lock up when in a loop or processing a script.
+In the embdded termianal,  commands run single threaded in the foreground thread, I need to make them run in a background thread so the foreground thread doesn't lock up when in a loop or processing a script.